 Yet the narrative which serves to connect the dots is less than enamouring, which fails to match the strength of its predecessor.
 The motivation of your childhood rival Hugh grates, whose continued training is in pursuit of defeating Team Plasma who are responsible for the theft of his sister’s Purrloin five years ago, and the mysterious Colress disappoints in never being able to deliver the same level of intrigue as that of N.

-Every gym has been redesigned, providing the majority of highlights that Pokémon Black & White Version 2 have to offer.
+Every gym has been redesigned, providing the majority of highlights that Pokémon Black 2 and Pokémon White 2 have to offer.
 Trainers will find themselves walking down catwalks, transported through webs and floating along lily pads, amongst others.

 Perhaps of most significance are new activities, which include the Pokémon World Tournament in Driftveil City and Pokéstar Studios in Virbank City.
 The former grants the opportunity to battle Gym Leaders and Pokémon League Champions from the core series, whereas the Pokéstar Studios allow you to partake in filming short scripted sequences – the player choosing a move of a specified type to ensure that their movie is a success.